cscanlin/pages-project-gallery/README.md

 #### Installing PhantomJS

-Alternatively, you can download PhantomJS and run the included ghostdriver instead.
+Alternatively, you can download PhantomJS and use the included ghostdriver instead.
 It's on npm which makes the install easier, but it currently lacks support for many es6 features (this should be significantly better in PhantomJS 2.5 which is currently in Beta).

     sudo npm install -g phantomjs-prebuilt